-Once the sleeping bag is dry and repacked inside its sack, remember to stop by your storage facility to remove the bag and shake it out from time to time.
-Sitting inside a sack for long intervals can alter the insulation.
+Once the sleeping bag is dry and repacked inside its sack, remember to remove the bag and shake it out from time to time.
+Keeping a sleeping bag inside a bag for extended intervals can alter the insulation.

-Electronics: Always remove batteries from any flashlights, headlamps, GPS devices, or other electronic equipment before placing the items in storage.
-This ensures that you won’t have to deal with corrosion or leakage.
-Store all batteries in a sealed plastic bag that you keep close to the camping equipment so they are easily found when needed.
+For less problematic camping storage, always remove batteries from any flashlights, headlamps, GPS devices, or other electronic equipment before placing the items in storage.
+Taking this extra step ensures that you won’t have to deal with corrosion or leakage.

-Cooking materials: Always scrub and clean pots, pans, utensils, and camp stoves before placing them into plastic resealable bags.
+Always scrub and clean pots, pans, utensils and camp stoves before placing them into plastic resealable bags.
 A good cleaning upon returning home rids your gear of stray food drippings and crumbs that could attract insects and bacteria, while the plastic bags ensure no grime or dust infiltrates your cookery.

 12. Store camping items in a cool, dry place.

 Storing all camping items together in one spot is ideal.
 Make sure the storage space you choose is cool, dry, and away from any direct UV light.
 If space in your home is limited, consider renting a self storage unit — even if it’s small, it will keep all of your gear safe, dry, and out of your way.